avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 ========

 A ‘variants’ stanza is opened by a ‘variants:’ statement.
-The contents of the stanza must be indented further left than the ‘variants:’ statement.
+The contents of the stanza must be indented further right than the ‘variants:’ statement.
 Each variant stanza or block defines a single dimension of the output array.
 When a Cartesian configuration file contains two variants stanzas, the output will be all possible combination's of